 Lawyers Against Poverty and Simmons & Simmons co-hosted a listening session with indigenous leaders as part of The Flourishing Diversity Series.
 Find out more about it in the event report below.

 Making Indigenous Land Rights a Reality

-On Monday 4 February, Lawyers Against Poverty hosted a discussion at Simmons & Simmons on the theme of “Making Indigenous Land Rights a Reality”.
-We were honoured to have Professor Alexandra Xanthaki, Research Director at Brunel Law School, and Joss Saunders, General Counsel of Oxfam GB, to lead the discussion on the struggle to realise indigenous rights and what we as lawyers can do to help.
+Lawyers Against Poverty hosted a discussion at Simmons & Simmons, welcoming Professor Alexandra Xanthaki, Research Director at Brunel Law School and Joss Saunders, General Counsel of Oxfam GB to lead a discussion on the struggle to realise indigenous rights and what lawyers can do to help.